Satellite Image Time Series Analysis on Earth Observation Data Cubes

 This book introduces sits

-, an open-source R package for land use and land cover classification of big Earth observation data using satellite image time series.
-Users build regular data cubes from cloud services such as Amazon Web Services, Microsoft Planetary Computer, Brazil Data Cube, and Digital Earth Africa.
+, an open-source R package for big Earth observation data analysis using satellite image time series.
+Users build regular data cubes from cloud services such as Amazon Web Services, Microsoft Planetary Computer, Copernicus Data Space Ecosystem, NASA Harmonized Landsat-Sentinel, Brazil Data Cube, Swiss Data Cube, Digital Earth Australia, and Digital Earth Africa.
 The sits

-API includes an assessment of training sample quality, machine learning and deep learning classification algorithms, and Bayesian post-processing methods for smoothing and uncertainty assessment.
+API includes training sample quality measures, machine learning and deep learning classification algorithms, and Bayesian post-processing methods for smoothing and uncertainty assessment.
 To evaluate results, sits

-is the community of remote sensing experts with Earth Sciences background who want to use state-of-the-art data analysis methods with minimal investment in programming skills.
-The package provides a clear and direct set of functions, which are easy to learn and master.
-Users with a minimal background on R programming can start using sits
+package is designed for remote sensing experts in the Earth Sciences field who want to use advanced data analysis techniques with only basic programming knowledge.
+The package provides a clear and direct set of functions that are easy to learn and master.

 Software version described in this book